DangTrung1212/historty-quiz/memory-bank/progress.md

 # Project Progress

 ## Current Status
+The application is currently undergoing a visual transformation with a new romantic purple theme.
+The focus has shifted to enhancing the user experience, creating engaging reward content, and implementing a consistent visual design across all pages.

+## What Works
+- Project structure is established with client/server architecture
+- React application setup with routing using Wouter
+- Component organization following modern React patterns
+- Context API providers for state management
+- Basic quiz functionality and progress tracking
-The application features a robust progress tracking and reward system.
+- Project features a robust progress tracking and reward system.
 Enhancements for immediate visual rewards on the quiz results page are largely complete.
 Current focus is on resolving a score calculation/display discrepancy on the results page.

-## What Works
-- Project structure is established with client/server architecture.
-- React application setup with routing using Wouter.
-- Component organization following modern React patterns.
-- Context API providers are set up for state management (`MultipleChoiceQuizContext`, `DungSaiQuizContext`, `ProgressContext`).
-- Tailwind CSS is configured for styling.
 - State reset and navigation logic is robust and consistent for all quiz types.
 - Retake logic is consistent and reliable for all quiz types.
 - MCQ answer review correctly shows explanations.